 William Carey University Library resources are available to the university's students, faculty, and staff, as well as to sanctioned visitors and guests.
-Sanctioned visitors and guests may include a spouse or family member of a WCU student, faculty or staff member, members of the local clergy or staff of a local church, special guests of the WCU president or board of trustees, and alumni of William Carey University.
+Sanctioned visitors and guests may include members of the local clergy or staff of a local church, special guests of the WCU president or board of trustees, and alumni of William Carey University.
 Upon registration with the WCU Library, sanctioned visitors and guests may check out books and may use WCU Library facilities and may use online resources while they are in the library.

-The WCU Library's online collections include over 40,000 electronic books, and 43,000 electronic journals and other online materials accessible through more than 50 licensed databases.
+The WCU Library's online collections include over 50,000 electronic books, and 60,000 electronic journals and other online materials accessible through more than 50 licensed databases.
 These online collections are accessible through the library's website from any WCU campus connected computer.
 WCU students, faculty, and staff can also access online collections from any off campus location by logging in through the WCU Library's website using WCU email addresses and passwords as logins.
 Licenses for databases, electronic books and journals, and other online materials prohibit off campus access to these materials by individuals who are not WCU students, faculty, or staff.

 The library's physical collections are located at the Dumas L. Smith/I.E. Rouse Library on the Hattiesburg campus, at the Tradition Campus Library, and at the Learning Resource Center on the New Orleans campus.
-These facilities house 55,000 items, including books, journals, media items, scores, children's books, and materials in microformat.
+These facilities house 60,000 items, including books, journals, media items, scores, children's books, and materials in microformat.
 An online catalog, accessible through the library's website, provides information about the library's holdings, including the location of physical items.
-All items in the collection are available for checkout at any WCU Library.
-Requests for items from another library location can be made by emailing askalibrarian@wmcarey.edu, by filling out the Interlibrary Loan form on the library's website http://library.wmcarey.edu or by calling 601.318.6169.
+All circulating items in the collection are available for checkout at any WCU Library.
+Requests for items from another library location can be made by filling out the Interlibrary Loan form on the library's website http://library.wmcarey.edu.